-If you want to skip the pan of water, or if your cheesecake does end up cracking for any reason, all is not lost: You can easily hide the cracks with a layer of fresh berries, whipped cream, or perhaps even some Healthy Nutella!
+If you want to skip the pan of water, or if your cheesecake does end up cracking for any reason, all is not lost: You can easily hide the cracks with a layer of fresh berries, whipped cream, or perhaps even some Homemade Nutella.

-For a no bake cheesecake, simply replace 1/2 cup of the yogurt with coconut butter or coconut oil.
+For a no bake cheesecake, simply replace half a cup of the yogurt in the recipe below with softened coconut butter or coconut oil.

-I hope you love this cheesecake as much as we all do!!!
+I hope you love this cheesecake as much as we all do!

-Adapted from this Vegan Cheesecake Recipe
+The recipe was adapted from this Vegan Cheesecake Recipe.

 Keto Cheesecake Recipe

-- Feel free to use a store-bought crust or make this crustless, or here is the crust I used: 2 cups almond or pecan flour (you can pulse nuts in a food processor to make flour), 1/4 tsp salt, 4-6 tbsp melted coconut oil OR enough water to make it slightly sticky.
-Combine all ingredients, pour into a lined 8 or 9-inch springform pan, press down evenly, then set aside while you make the filling.Preheat oven to 350 F. Fill any baking pan about halfway up with water, and place it on the oven’s lower rack.
+- Feel free to use a store-bought crust or make it crustless.
+Here's the crust I used: 2 cups almond or pecan flour, 1/4 tsp salt, 4-6 tbsp melted coconut oil OR enough water to make it slightly sticky.
+Combine all ingredients, pour into a lined 8 or 9-inch springform pan, press down evenly.
+Set aside while making the filling.Preheat oven to 350 F. Fill any baking pan about halfway up with water, and place it on the oven’s lower rack.
 Bring cream cheese to room temperature, then beat all ingredients in a blender or food processor just until smooth (overbeating can cause cracking as it bakes).
 I do usually include the lemon for a classic cheesecake flavor, but it will still work if you don’t have any on hand and need to leave it out.
 Spread filling on top of prepared crust.
 Place on the middle rack (above the rack with the water pan).
 Bake 30 minutes (or 38 minutes if using an 8-inch pan), and do not open the oven at all during this time.
 Once time is up, still do not open the oven, but turn off the heat and let the cheesecake sit in the oven an additional 5 minutes.
 Then remove from the oven—it will still look underdone.
 Let cool on the counter 20 minutes, then refrigerate overnight, during which time it will firm up considerably.
 As I mention in the post, the cooling times are important so the cake cools gradually and thus does not crack.
 Store leftovers covered in the refrigerator 3-4 days, or slice and freeze if desired.
 If you make it, be sure to leave a review or rate it below!View Nutrition Facts

 Have you made this recipe?